 - Legislative and Budget Finance Committee report examining COLA proposals and early retirement incentives for state employees (This PDF file may take a while to download.)

 For more information about the Retirement Security Coalition and COLA legislation, please contact APSCUF’s government-relations director at 717-236-7486, Ext.
 3014.

 Don't miss any of your member benefits!
-Click here to download a PDF file outlining the benefits of your APSCUF membership.
+Click here to visit a summary of the benefits of your APSCUF membership.